ottenwbe/recipes-manager/README.md

 make build
 ```

-Builds a fully functioning binary named ```go-cook-snapshot```.
+Builds a fully functioning binary named ```recipes-manager-snapshot```.
 In contrast to the release version, there is still debugging informaiton included.

 ### Build Release Version